This guidance advises PCBUs how to choose, use and maintain an on-tool water suppression system to control dust.

 - Ensure the hose is protected from damage from other activities at the workplace.

-- Ensure the hose is securely connected to the shroud and water If necessary, use an adaptor.
+- Ensure the hose is securely connected to the shroud and water supply.
+If necessary, use an adaptor.
 Do not use tape.

 Maintaining an on-tool water suppression system